Azure/azure-sdk-for-java/keyvault/client/secrets/README.md

 * updated: Indicates when this version of the secret was updated.

 ### Secret Client:
-The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating,deleting, and listing secrets and its versions.
+The Secret client performs the interactions with the Azure Key Vault service for getting, setting, updating, deleting, and listing secrets and its versions.
 An asynchronous and synchronous, SecretClient, client exists in the SDK allowing for selection of a client based on an application's use case.
 Once you've initialized a SecretClient, you can interact with the primary resource types in Key Vault.

 ## Examples
 ### Sync API